brunobg/webdevbook/docs/project/design.md

 A design system is a collection of reusable components, structured by clear standards, which can be used together to build any number of applications with a consistent interface.
 :::

+## Designers and developers need to talk to each other

+Projects sometimes work like this:

+- Someone, the "boss", decides that a feature is needed.
+Meetings are held, often without the people who actually knows the project.
+High level decisions are made with some hand waving.
+- Designers are told about this new feature.
+There's no detailed spec, and designers are not given any technical guidance.
+They sit and make new screens with their design tools.
+- Developers are told about this new feature.
+There's no detailed spec.
+They are sometimes told to start developing it and "design will come soon"; sometimes they get the designs from the start.
+Designs are very hard to implement because they don't match what was built before.
+There are bugs all over the place because there was no technical analysis before the designs were built.
+Designers never test the actual implementation, so they don't use the software they drew.
+If they don't use it, they never see UX problems.
+- People spend months complaining about problems found in QA or in production, going back to fixing designs, which are re-implemented and add new bugs, because nobody is ever doing a proper check of everything at once.

+Designers must be in continuous communication with developers when creating.
+Devs will push designers to do something that is easy to implement; designers will push to do something that is pretty.
+By working together things are balanced out.

+Don't keep developers out of the specification and design phases, and don't keep designers out of the specification and implementation phases.

 ## What a good design should consider